tgj/containers-quickstarts/mariadb-ha/README.md

 oc scale dc/locust-slave --replicas=3
 oc expose service locust --port=8089
 ```
+go to the locust ui and generate some load.
+If you generate enough load the app should scale.
+You may increase the number of slave instances to be able to generate even more load.

-# use chaos monkey to kill db pods
+## Use chaos monkey to kill the db pods
+Create the chaos monkey.
 ```
 oc create -f https://raw.githubusercontent.com/raffaelespazzoli/containers-quickstarts/mariadb-ha/mariadb-ha/chaos-monkey-2.2.149.json oc new-app chaos-monkey --name=chaos-monkey --param='CHAOS_MONKEY_INCLUDES=mariadb-ha-*' --param='CHAOS_MONKEY_KILL_FREQUENCY_SECONDS=120'
 ```
+This chaos monkey will kill one of the mariadh-ha pod every 2 minutes.